wazuh/wazuh-documentation/source/user-manual/anomalies-detection/faqs_intrusions.rst

 ``How often does rootcheck run?``
 -------------------------------------------------
-Rootcheck frequency is configurable by the user with `frequency option <../configuration-files/ossec-conf/rootcheck.html#frequency>`_.
+Rootcheck frequency is configurable by the user with :ref:`frequency <reference_ossec_rootcheck_frequency>`.
 By default is configured to run every 2 hours.

 ``How does rootcheck know the rootkit files to look for?``
 ------------------------------------------------------------